gamalielcabria/gamalielcabria.github.io/DataAnalysis/Lesson3.md

     ## 19 Hydrogenobacter sp.
 Cluster 1 Green KRP1  SE057              0     0
     ## 20 Hydrogenobacter sp.
 Cluster 1 Green KRP1  SE058             19     0

+{:.notice}
-The complete dataset now has 90 rows, with all combinations of Population, Phage\_Type, Site, and Timepoint represented.
-The missing combinations have been filled with `0` counts.
+>The complete dataset now has 90 rows, with all combinations of
+>Population, Phage\_Type, Site, and Timepoint represented.
+The missing
+>combinations have been filled with `0` counts.

 The `complete()` function is particularly useful when you want to ensure that your dataset is fully populated with all possible combinations of